 Submit your questions to us via

-Below are links to Fannie Mae's and Freddie Mac's (the Enterprises) proposed Underserved Markets Plans (Plans) for public input.
+Below are links to Fannie Mae's and Freddie Mac's (the Enterprises) proposed Underserved Markets Plans (Plans).
 The proposed Plans describe specific activities and objectives each Enterprise proposes to undertake from 2018-2020 to fulfill its Duty to Serve obligations in each underserved market - manufactured housing, affordable housing preservation, and rural markets.
 The final Plans must receive a non-objection letter from FHFA.
 The activities and objectives in the Plans may be subject to change based on factors including public input, FHFA comments, compliance with the Enterprises' Charter Acts, safety and soundness considerations, and market or economic conditions.

 Fannie Mae Proposed Underserved Markets Plan Freddie Mac Proposed Underserved Markets Plan